 Development is the systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems or methods, including design, development, and improvement of prototypes and new processes.
-It excludes quality control, routine product testing and evaluation.
+It excludes quality control, routing product testing and evaluation.

 Funds for conducting R&D include those for personnel, program supervision, and administrative support directly associated with R&D activities.
-Expendable or movable equipment needed to conduct R&D, e.g., a microscope or a spectrometer, is also included.
+Expendable or movable equipment needed to conduct R&D, e.g., a microscopes or a spectrometer, is also included.

 The definitions discussed above constitute "conduct of R&D." R&D plant, or R&D facilities support, include funds for non-movable R&D facilities such as reactors, wind tunnels, or particle accelerators, or for the construction, repair, or alteration of such facilities.
 (A facility is interpreted broadly to be any physical resource important to the conduct of R&D.)